About our degrees

 - Bachelor of Medicine and Bachelor of Surgery (MBBS)

-The MEng and MSci are known as integrated Master’s awards whereby study at the level of a Bachelor’s degree with Honours is combined with Master’s-level study during the latter stages of a single, continuous programme of study.
+The MEng and MSci are known as integrated Master’s awards.
+This means the Bachelor’s degree with Honours (BSc and BEng) is combined with Master’s-level degree (MSci and MEng) in a single, continuous course.

 Students on our six-year Bachelor of Medicine and Bachelor of Surgery (MBBS) degree undertake a one-year intercalated BSc degree in the fourth year.
 This allows them to gain a further qualification in a subject related to medicine alongside their MBBS degree.
 The College also offers a Graduate Medicine MBBS programme, which extends over five years.

-As well as your main degree, you may receive an award of Associateship from one of Imperial’s historic constituent Colleges:
+As well as your main degree, you may receive an award of Associateship.
+These come from one of our historic constituent Colleges:

 - Associateship of the Royal College of Science (ARCS)